 • Sugar-sweetened flavored milk like chocolate, strawberry, banana cream, and more

-• Milk with added ingredients such as sugar and high fructose corn syrup (HFCS).
+• Milk has added sugar and high fructose corn syrup (HFCS).

-HFCS is found in many processed foods including bread, lunch meats, yogurt cups, and even salad dressings.
-If you come across any ingredient that ends with "ose" it means there's a lot of natural sugars from fruit which can be extremely harmful to diabetics who have problems maintaining blood sugar levels!
+HFCS is found in many processed foods, including bread, lunch meats, yogurt cups, and salad dressings.
+If you come across any ingredient that ends with “ose,” it means there are a lot of natural sugars from fruit, which can be highly harmful to people with diabetes who have problems maintaining blood sugar levels!

 This includes: